Admissions, Registration, & Records

 STUDENT ASSESSMENT AND PLACEMENT TESTING

-Effective January 2020, Vance Granville Community College will admit students based on the criteria outlined by RISE (Reinforced Instruction for Student Excellence).
-Students enrolling for the first time at VGCC that have graduated from a United States High School within the last 10 years will be placed into their gateway English and Math courses based on the following criteria:
+Vance Granville Community College admits students based on the criteria outlined by RISE (Reinforced Instruction for Student Excellence) and NCCCS recommendations.
+Students enrolling for the first time at VGCC who have graduated from a United States High School, have successfully completed Math 2 or its equivalent, and have a valid high school GPA will be placed into gateway English and Math courses using their unweighted high school grade point average (GPA).
+Placement will be determined using the following criteria:

 - Students with a 2.8 unweighted High School Grade Point Average or higher will be eligible to go directly into their required gateway courses with no required corequisite.

-- Students with a 2.2-2.79 unweighted grade point average will be eligible to go directly into their required gateway courses with a corequisite.
+- Students with a 2.2-2.79 unweighted GPA will be eligible to go directly into their required gateway courses with a corequisite.

-- Students with 2.199 or lower unweighted grade point average will be enrolled in a one semester transition English and transition Math course.
+- Students with 2.199 or lower unweighted GPA will be enrolled in a one semester transition English and one semester transition Math course.

-Students that graduated ten years ago or longer will be required to take the RISE placement tests.
-Test scores are valid for ten years.
-Students that are required to test will be notified by the Admissions office during Orientation.
-Students may retest on each level of the RISE placement test once for math and once for English.
-Acceptable ACT, SAT, GED or HISET test scores may also be used to place students into gateway Math and English courses.
+Acceptable ACT, SAT, GED or HISET test scores may be used to place students into gateway Math and English courses.
 Students completing an Adult High School Diploma program are required to take RISE placement testing.

 ENG 002 has two tiers